jeiglsperger/Master-Thesis/README.md

     ```
     git clone https://github.com/Zepp3/Master-Thesis
     ```

+### DataIngestSchachtschneider
+1. It is possible to download and locally run `DataIngest_Schachtschneider.py` in PyCharm for example.
+2. Open a Terminal and navigate to the directory in which add_externals.py can be found
+3. Add external data with

+    ```
+    python3 add_externals
+    ```

 ### Discriminative Guided Warping (DGW)
 DGW runs on two different ways for the two datasets.
 CashierData in a Jupyter Notebook, and Schachtschneider via command line, as the computation duration is too long to be executed in an open notebook.
 #### CashierData